 Though Ana had a relatively easy time obtaining an abortion four years ago, for young women on the island in similar situations, it may not be that simple going forward.

-The Puerto Rico Senate voted Thursday to pass the first major anti-abortion legislation in decades.
-Proyecto del Senado 950, known for its acronym PS950, has alarmed pro-choice advocates and health providers since it was first introduced in mid-2018.
-While the measure slaps a list of onerous regulations on clinics, the sticking point that has worried advocates the most is that PS950 originally required pregnant people under the age of 21 to receive consent from their parents or legal guardians before obtaining abortion care.
-(The legislation was amended during the hearing to apply the parental consent requirement to pregnant people under the age of 18.)
+The Puerto Rico House of Representatives voted Thursday to pass the first major anti-abortion legislation in decades.
+Proyecto del Senado 950, known for its acronym PS950, passed in the Senate last week and now goes to the desk of Gov. Ricardo Rosselló.
+The measure has alarmed pro-choice advocates and health providers since it was first introduced in mid-2018.
+While the bill slaps a list of onerous regulations on clinics, the sticking point that has worried advocates the most is that PS950 requires pregnant people under the age of 18 to receive consent from their parents or legal guardians before obtaining abortion care.
+(The legislation originally applied the requirement to people under the age of 21, but it was amended.)

 “There are other laws in Puerto Rico that don’t require minors to obtain parental consent for healthcare services such as prenatal care, due to a 1993 law, or STI treatment.
 In other terms, you can become a mother without having your parents’ consent, but you can’t terminate your pregnancy,” Dr. Yari Vale Moreno, a clinic administrator and obstetrician who is one of the few abortion providers in Puerto Rico, told Refinery29.
 “It’s concerning.
 Minors are a vulnerable population, because they usually wait longer to disclose they are pregnant.
 They would be the most impacted.”

 While the bill that passed does away with many of the original restrictions, Dr. Vale Moreno said she’s concerned the effort is just the beginning of the fight over reproductive rights in Puerto Rico.
-“The measure amending the Civil Code says that a foetus has the same rights as a person,” she said in reference to legislation that passed the Senate on Wednesday.
+“The measure amending the Civil Code says that a fetus has the same rights as a person,” she said in reference to legislation that passed the Senate on Wednesday.
 “That’s the foundation for new legislation and legal challenges [related to abortion] under the presumption that it would violate the new Civil Code.”
 Her fears were confirmed by Venegas Brown, who during debate of PS950 told the Senate chamber: “I wish this was a bill to ban abortion,” before adding that’s not possible due to Roe.
 She concluded her turn implying this will be the first of other anti-choice measures.
-PS950 is expected to pass in the House of Representatives, but reproductive rights advocates hope Gov. Ricardo Rosselló will veto it.

 For women who’ve received abortion care in the island like Ana, the efforts led by Venegas Brown are a gross overreach.
 “I find these regulations ridiculous.
 It’s so hypocritical,” she said, adding that the idea of parental consent especially irked her.
 “I bet that most of the men and women in the Puerto Rican Legislature were having sex before they were 21.
 And if they had found themselves pregnant and wanted to terminate, they would not have wanted to tell their parents and instead would want to make the decision that was best for them on their own.”